-This credit is no longer limited to a June 30 filing deadline.
-It may be claimed during the same time period as any other refundable credit.
+This credit is may be claimed during the same time period as any other refundable credit.
 The tax return must be filed and credit claimed within three years of the filing due date (including extensions) to be eligible for a refund.